McLeodMoores/xl4j/docs/native-code.md

 | utils | Utility classes such as the logging system, date and file handling, etc, that are more general utilities not specific to XL4J | excel-test | Unit tests for excel |
 | core-test | Unit tests for core |
 | local-test | Unit tests for local and utils |

+## Code style
+The code is mostly C++ written in a C-like style, so more "C with classes" than modern C++.
+There are a few reasons for this:

+  * JNI is a C library
+  * The Excel XLL interface is C-based
+  * Native COM is C-based
+  * Pure Win32 calls are usually faster than going via the C++ standard library

+You may also see some use of hungarian notation.
+While of questionable utility, we generally follow the conventions found in some of the initial code and general samples from Microsoft.
+This is Windows software and uses so many Microsoft specific technologies and products, it will never be portable.

+Apart from a couple of places, error/success values and returned using the `HRESULT` type rather than relying on C++ exception handlers.

+A JavaDoc-style format for comments is preferred.

+# How it works
+The initial entry point is in the `excel` project in `Excel.cpp` in the `xlAutoOpen()` function, which is called when Excel first opens a sheet.
+Assuming the add-in hasn't been initialised by a previous call, we:
+  - Manually load the DLLs required.
+This is necessary because the add-in directory is not in the DLL search path.
+Normally DLLs would be loaded automatically but in this case they are not as the linker was set to delay load the required DLLs which means they're loaded on demand.
+If we load them manually we can specify where they are.
+It's possible to determine this by looking up the path of the current module (excel.xll in our case) and constructing relative paths for the other DLLs and loading them explicitly using `LoadLibrary()`.
+  - Perform some version checks.
+  - Initialise COM.
+  - Create an `CAddinEnvironment` instance and call `Start()` on it which:
+    - Puts the add-in environment in a STARTING state.
+    - Loads the COM type library, necessary for using the COM type defined in the `core` project (see `core.idl`), implementation are split between the `core` and `local` projects.
+    - Read settings from .INI file and initialise the logging system and any global settings.
+Most settings are read from the .INI file on every query, so it's important to cache settings in local classes if they're frequently accessed, which will need flushing if the configuration is changed.
+    - Register for some calculation handling events, used for handling asynchronous call cancellations.
+    - Register some commands.
+Commands are no-argument functions invoked by a user action or event.
+    - Schedule for Excel to call one of these commands, `RegisterSomeFunctions` in 100ms.
+    - Put the environment into the STARTED state.
+  - Create a `CJvmEnvironment` and call `Start()` on it which:
+    - Puts the JVM environment in a STARTING state.
+    - Put up the splash screen.
+    - Create a thread running the function `BackgroundJvmThread()` that starts up the JVM.
+The JVM environment is passed as an argument.
+    - Create a thread running the function `BackgroundWatchdogThread()` which closes the splash screen if Excel gets stuck (revealing any hidden dialogs).
+  - Return control to Excel.
+It is important that xlAutoOpen not run for too long, which is why we go to all this performance of creating background threads to start the JVM.
+Failure to start quickly will result in Excel black-listing the add-in and disabling it.
+  - In the background, the JVM thread progresses concurrently with Excel's main event thread:
+    - Acquires a RW lock (enabling multi-threaded access to the JVM object).
+    - Create a JVM wrapper object (`Jvm.cpp` in the `excel` project).
+This wrapper reads in classpath data from the .INI config file, creates a JVM template (which defines the characteristics required by the JVM) and creates the JVM object itself using an
+      IJvmConnector instance.
+In this case that connector instance is created using `ComJvmCreateLocalConnector`, but will eventually use the standard COM `CoCreateInstance()` function to create a class object.
+    - Once the JVM is up, we create a `FunctionRegsitry`, passing it the JVM and call `Scan()`
+      - `Scan()` creates an `IScan` instance by calling the factory method on the JVM.  `IScan` defines the interface to a single method COM object `CScan` in the `local` project that queues an Executor (in this case `CScanExecutor`) for dispatch on the JVM.
+      - This queue and JVM is implemented in the `jni` project - the majority of the code is in `SlaveThread.cpp`.